 At the completion of the internship, the student shall submit an evaluation of their internship experience via the SOIC Careers site.
 A reminder email will be sent by the system around the date listed as the end of the internship term.

 Y399 interns must write a paper that describes a substantial project that was completed as part of the internship.
+This paper is due 8 days before end of the semester/internship through Canavs.
 The paper should be professional in both form and content and should be 3,000-4,000 words in length.
 Documentation written as part of the employment activities is often suitable as the basis for this paper.
 The content of the paper should emphasize the project- it should not be a diary.
 That is, the report should discuss what you did, not how you did it.

 The following is a guide of topics that the paper may address.
 It is not meant to be either exhaustive or required, although it is typical of most projects.